Skip to main content

 3. How does your state impose and collect the mandatory $35 annual fee (after collecting the first $550)?
 This fee is applicable in IV-D cases in which individuals who never received IV-A assistance are receiving IV-D services.
 (See 45 CFR 302.33(e).)
 See options below.

 We charge the fee on cases which have met the criteria.
-We collect it from the custodian with the first child support collection after the $550 is paid to her.
+We collect it from the obligee with the first child support collection after the $550 has been paid.

 3.1.
 Is it retained by the state from support collected?